bihor/fp_masterquiz/README.md

 - Reformatting source code and PHP 8 bugfix
 - Bugfix: optional checkbox.

-Changes in version 3.5.10:
+Changes in version 3.6.0:
 - Tabs introduced to a quiz entry in the backend.
 Questions and evaluations are now collapsed.
 - Setting closed added: participation is than not possible.
 - Type added to a quiz-entry.
 - Bugfix sending emails and adminEmail can now contain more email-addresses and in debug mode the email-content will be prompted.
-- Bugfix for other languages than 0 and PHP 8 bugfix
+- Bugfix for other languages than 0 and PHP 8 bugfix.